-Big deals have been inked over the past year.
+Big deals were inked over the past year.
 We have seen dealflow across the spectrum from ports, to development-stage midstream assets, to liquefied natural gas, to toll roads.
 A variety of buyer and seller profiles, and a profusion of funding structures, have been part of what made these deals possible.
 The US regulatory environment has not proved a hindrance either, with the DOE, FERC, and local public utility commissions scrutinizing and approving deals under their purview.

-Partnerships too; have continued to be a valuable way for funds to access attractive assets and for strategics to access capital and financing.
+Partnerships too; continued to be a valuable way for funds to access attractive assets and for strategics to access capital and financing.

 Competition and risk

 The market had steadily pushed the boundaries of what was considered core in order to grow, and much of this growth occurred in the core-plus category.
 Increased competition in auctions had led infra funds to retreat from "cost of capital shootouts," but had also led them towards innovative deal sourcing methods and towards a variety of deal structures for such assets.

 2015's agenda featured discussions around deal sourcing, negotiations, unusual deal structures and the right place for infra funds in the emerging ecosystem.

 The diversifying and growing stream of capital aimed at this asset class is a positive development for US infrastructure - greenfield, brownfield and everything in between.